pouchdb/pouchdb/CONTRIBUTING.md

     $ npm run test-node

-Run an indivitual test
+Run an indivitual test:

     $ TEST_FILE=test.basics.js npm run test-node

 ### Browser Tests

-Browser tests require a running HTTP server and a CORS proxy
+Browser tests require a running HTTP server and a CORS proxy:

     $ npm run dev-server

-To configure the location of CouchDB, you can pass the `--remote` flag
+To configure the location of CouchDB, you can set the `COUCH_HOST` env var:

-    $ ./bin/dev-server.js --remote=http://user:pass@myname.host.com
+    $ COUCH_HOST=http://user:pass@myname.host.com npm run dev-server

 Now visit http://127.0.0.1:8000/tests/test.html in your browser add ?testFiles=test.basics.js to run single test file.
 You do not need to manually rebuild PouchDB when you run the `dev-server` target, any changes you make to the source will automatically be built.

 ### All Tests

-To run all tests
+To run all tests:

     $ npm test